All Episodes

 Let me read you some of the things Hayward has said over the course of this disaster.

-He said the Gulf of Mexico is a big ocean.
+He said, the Gulf of Mexico is a big ocean.

 The impact of this environmental disaster, likely to be very modest.

-He he doesn't work for you, but if he did, would you want him out?
+He doesn't work for you, but if he did, would you want him out?

 He wouldn't be working for me after any of those statements.

-So he knows who's asked to kick.
+So he knows who's ass to kick.

 Turns out Hayward was exactly right, and yesterday Gibbs said so.